Sean was a panelist at Snake River Fandom Con 2018

 So you make fan art, maybe of some (relation)Ships you wish were canon, Alternate Universes where characters are faced with situations that are impossible in their story, or even just some cool head/body shots where you get a cool version of that character.

 If this is something you want to do as your career, being a Con Artist might be the best place to start.
 Mainly because you don’t have anyone to answer to.
 The convention doesn’t care if you show up with only two photos, or don’t even come at all.
 As long as you have paid for your table in time, you only are held accountable to yourself.
 Yes, that is also stressful for entirely different reasons, but the point is that you have the lowest barrier to entry.
 You don’t have to prove your worth to anyone before the convention, you just have to pay the fees.
 Warning: Fees can range from $120-$450.
-Do research from your local con.
+Do research for your local con.

 This is your chance to prove yourself, and see if you have the talent that Mom says you do.
 You can put your art out in front of people who are usually in a spending mindset already.
 Not only that, but instead of the internet where they have to find you, you are physically where they are, so they can literally walk up to you, and pay you right then and there.